ghadfield32/kings_overseas_analysis/README.md

 **Candidate Submission** - Geoffrey Hadfield - ghadfield32@gmail.com

+## Project Background

+This project was completed as part of the **Sacramento Kings Data Science Assessment** for a data science position.
+The Kings Analytics team designed this exercise to evaluate candidates' abilities in data cleaning, exploratory data analysis, and communication skills through a real-world basketball analytics challenge.

+### Project Requirements
+The analytics staff of the Sacramento Kings needed recommendations for international players currently playing outside the NBA for their GM to target.
+The goal was to:
+- **Data ingestion and cleaning** from multiple vendor sources
+- **Exploratory Data Analysis (EDA)** to understand player performance patterns
+- **Communication and reporting** of findings to stakeholders

+### Data Context
+The analysis uses **anonymized and randomized player data** from 2010-2021 to focus on the data science process rather than specific results.
+This includes:
+- **NBA Statistics**: Players who have played in the NBA
+- **International Statistics**: Players from 4 main European leagues (EuroLeague, EuroCup, Spain - ACB, Italy - Liga A)
+- **Data Integration**: NBA and European data from different vendors requiring processing to be usable together

+**Important Note**: All player names are anonymized per assignment requirements, and external validation post-2021 is not possible on these identities.

 ## Executive Summary

 This repository contains a comprehensive analysis of international basketball players for Sacramento Kings scouting recommendations.
 The analysis combines NBA and European league data (2010-2021) to identify top prospects using advanced machine learning models and data-driven team fit scoring.